bobaks1108/quadratic-sol/README.md

 You must supply 3 arguments for a,b and c.

 * all values must be integers (i.e. whole numbers - negative of postitive)
-* the value of a cannot be 0
+* the value of 'a' cannot be 0

 E.G.

 ```
 ./quadratic_sol.sh 5 6 1
 ```
-Please note: Some combinations of values do not have solutions.
+Please note: Some combinations of values for a,b and c do not have solutions.

 For more information about Quadratic Equation please see:
 ```